rokath/HMP2020-Go-Bindings/README.md

 ## General Information

-* All HPM series devices support similar SCPI command as long as the functionality is equal.
+* All HPM series devices support similar SCPI commands as long as the functionality is equal.
-* All NG series devices support similar SCPI command as long as the functionality is equal.
+* All NG series devices support similar SCPI commands as long as the functionality is equal.
 * Basic commands for setting and reading voltage and current and enabling/disabling the output are equal for all devices.
 * The HMP does not support SCPI command concatenation with ";".
 Each command needs to be transmitted separately.
 * Step commands are executed as they occur as long the max and min values are not exceeded.